 FLITTERFLOP: "You've seen them?
 How?
 Can I see them?

-BOMBAST: "If you truly wish to, but I warn you, it will not be pleasant."
+BOMBAST: "If you really want to, but I warn you, it won't be pleasant.
+Are you sure?"

 (Flitterflop watched Bombast surreptitiously from under his half-closed lids for some minutes.
 His friend's lips were moving but no sound could be heard.
 Was it a mantra?
 Flitterflop did not know.
 Suddenly there was a loud rushing noise.
 Flitterflop closed his eyes and felt himself hurled through space.
 When he opened them again he found himself at the head of a shallow valley, dotted with sparse vegetation, scattered rocks and a few stunted, twisted trees.
 In front of him he saw a number of roofless, abandoned cottages bordering a narrow, muddy track.
 Above, a huge sickly moon illuminated the landscape with an eerie purple light.)